 Place, precision and time.
 The three great axes of Martell craftsmanship; an expertise and emotion passed from hand to hand since 1715.

-Martell is the only great cognac house to exclusively distil clear wines - a unique method that gives the final cognac a distinctive style.
+Martell is the only great cognac house to distil exclusively clear wines - a unique method that gives the final cognac a distinctive style.

-Furthermore, it is a highly delicate operation that requires the close attention of the Master Distiller and his team.
+Furthermore, distillation is a highly delicate operation that requires the close attention of the Master Distiller and his team.
 To change the fruity wine into a perfect eau-de-vie, the time and temperature of the distillations must be precisely controlled.

 In the darkness and silence of the Martell cellars, the eaux-de-vie gently slumber.
 Days, months, years pass.
 Sleepy-eyed and lazy, time rolls on.

 But a beautiful transformation is taking place inside the oak barrels.
 As a living material, the oak wood provides the eau-de-vie with its structure and handsome amber colour.
 Indeed, it is the wood that helps the eau-de-vie develop the last stage of its aromatic personality.

 Martell has always opted exclusively for barrels made of fine-grain oak - its special feature being that it transmits subtle, well-balanced aromas to the cognac eaux-de-vie, lending them notes of vanilla, dried fruit, red fruit, chutney and flowers.

 The oak wood used for Martell barrels comes from trees of the Tronçais style.
 This means that the oaks are planted closer together, leaving less light for each sapling and slowing their growth rate.
 The result is fine-grain oak wood, so called since the rings representing growth are more compact.
 Barrels made from this type of wood give the eaux-de-vie aged within them a lighter and more delicate woody taste.